iree-org/iree/docs/website/docs/developers/performance/profiling-with-tracy.md

 2. Compile a program to profile:

-    ```shell hl_lines="3"
+    ```shell hl_lines="8"
+    # The --iree-hal-executable-debug-level=3 flag embeds source information
+    # about each executable into the .vmfb file for the runtime to pass to
+    # Tracy.
+Without this flag, source locations are included on a best-effort
+    # basis, typically coming from the input .mlir or .py file.

     iree-compile program_input.mlir \
       --iree-hal-target-backends={target} \
-      --iree-hal-executable-debug-level=3 \ # (1)!
+      --iree-hal-executable-debug-level=3 \
       -o program.vmfb
     ```

-    1. The `--iree-hal-executable-debug-level=3` flag embeds source information about each executable into the `.vmfb` file for the runtime to pass to Tracy.
-Without this flag, source locations are included on a best-effort basis, typically coming from either the input .mlir file or an input Python file.

-3. Run the program using the instrumented `iree-run-module`
+3. Run the program using the instrumented `iree-run-module`:

-    !!! tip inline end "Tip - `TRACY_NO_EXIT`"
+    ```shell hl_lines="9"

-        Set the `TRACY_NO_EXIT=1` environment variable to keep short-running programs from exiting before connecting.
+    # Set the TRACY_NO_EXIT environment variable to keep short-running programs

-    ```shell hl_lines="1"
+    # from exiting before connecting.
+    #
+    # Some platforms need elevated permissions (root / sudo / administrator)
+    # to collect sampling data using kernel facilities.
+If you only want to
+    # collect instrumentation data or your platform does not require it, you
+    # can run with more limited permissions.

-    sudo iree-run-module \ # (1)!
+    TRACY_NO_EXIT=1 sudo iree-run-module \
       --module=program.vmfb \
       --device={device} \
       --entry_function={entry} \